howion/notes/notes/logic/01-propositional-logic.md

 Let $F$ and $G$ be formulas.
 If they entail each other, then we say they are **equivalent**.
 This is denoted by $F \equiv G$.

+> Consider some valuations and thus truth-table for the exercises below.

 ### Exercise

 $(F \land G) \equiv (G \land F)$